 Our programs feature fitness, cultural, and educational opportunities for older adults.
 We maintain a fully equipped gym, strength training equipment, a multitude of professionally-led fitness classes (for all skill levels) from Yoga to Tai Chi to Aerobics to Pilates and more.

 Our cultural and educational classes include art, craft, language.
-Enjoy our social events including quarterly Signature Dance Concerts with live music.
+Enjoy our social events including monthly Words & Wine featuring local authors.
 Many events are open to the public.

 Wheels is a free community transportation program.
 Wheels transportation is now available in the downtown area for the elderly and disabled.
 Learn more here.